Britons worry profits to trump services in hospital deal

 HUNTINGDON, England Maggie Blight has only praise for the local state-funded hospital where she got her hernia fixed last year.

 "I couldn't fault it.
-It was excellent," the 67-year-old family worker said of the care she received at Hinchingbrooke hospital in Huntingdon, 60 miles (100 km) northeast of London.
+It was excellent," the 67-year-old family worker said of the care she received at Hinchingbrooke hospital in Huntingdon, 60 miles northeast of London.

 Now she is worried, not for her own health, but for that of the debt-laden hospital, which is the first in more than 60 years to be transferred to a private company from the state system under a contract approved on November 10.